The 21 Best Seafood Restaurants in New Hampshire - NewsBreak

 This is the Most Haunted Hotel in New Hampshire

-Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
 You know the old expression: the first time a hotel burns down, it’s a problem.
-The second time a hotel burns down, it’s a trend....
+The second time a hotel burns down, it’s a trend.
+The third time a hotel burns down, it makes Thrillist’s list of most haunted hotels in the nation.
+It also lands atop all hotels in the Granite State for most reported supernatural activity.

 Death Row Scenario: Last Meals From New Hampshire Restaurants